 Starting in September 2012, this 3-year programme consists in a combination of interventions designed to increase both the supply of capital to businesses, and their capacity to deploy that capital effectively.

-CARE2 comprises of an Enterprise Support Team providing advice to businesses seeking capital, as well as an extension of our Loan Guarantee activities and several sector-focused enterprise development projects.
+CARE2 comprises of an Advisory Services Team providing advice to businesses seeking capital, as well as an extension of our Loan Guarantee activities and several sector-focused enterprise development projects.
 This programme will focus heavily on women as one of its priorities is to address gender issues.

 This $10 million initiative will provide business incubation services and early stage capital to young business in the renewable energy and climate adaptation space in East Africa.

 The centre will also provide business and technical advice and services, access to facilities and small start-up grants, as well as access to seed capital investment.

 Launched on 26th September 2012, the Kenya CIC is hosted by the Strathmore Business School, in collaboration with GVEP, PwC and the Kenya Industrial Research and Development Institute (KIRDI).
 The Kenya CIC is supported by infoDev (World Bank) in partnership with the Danish and British (via UKAid) governments.
 It’ll be seeded by a contribution of $15 million over five years.